-For those who may not already know about it, SoundCloud is a music service website that allows artists to upload their own songs, albums, podcasts, and whatever they want for others in the community to listen to, comment on, and share.
+For those who may not already know about it, SoundCloud is a music service website that allows users and artists to upload their own songs, albums, podcasts, and whatever they want for others in the community to listen to, comment on, and share.

 SoundCloud Downloader Pro makes it possible for you to find music, stream files online, and download tracks for offline listening.
 Create a playlist to hear your favorite SoundCloud songs anywhere… Read More

 iOS 7 makes it difficult to gauge where you are with App Store downloads.
 With very large downloads, it’s a frustrating experience to watch the progress circle slowly inch around at a snail’s pace.